LukeSmetham/graphql-stream/packages/feeds/README.md

 >
 > Ultimately this library is young and a work-in-progress, developed alongside Combase to auto-generate activity feeds powered by Stream Chat webhooks & Mongo change streams.
 It's also not intended to be a _complete_ 'graphql client' for Stream Feeds, at least not at this point; Feed Activities, and especially Users and Collections, contain a lot of your own custom data making it hard to create "exact" types on our end.
 >
 > Because of this, the library is intended to be a set of base types, resolvers and utilities that you can utilize in your own api, schema/subschema etc. However best suits your use case.
 That being said, the schema is still exported as a complete, valid GraphQL schema that you can use out of the box - this can be great if you are using Stream for the first time.
-With the deploy to heroku button below, you can deploy a working Stream API with a documented GraphQL playground to try some queries, generate a token, create activities and learn how follow relationships work - visually.
+With the snippet below you can run a working Stream API with a documented GraphQL playground to try some queries, generate a token, create activities and learn how follow relationships work.
 >
-> **Deploy to heroku button**
->
 > Chat support is in the works too.

 Currently this library wraps the Stream JS SDK for Node.
-Still deciding on the best approach between that and directly wrapping the REST API using `phin` but ultimately the Schema syntax would be identical, just the implementation in the resolvers would change.
+Current avaluation options and working on a version based on RESTDataSource to dedupe requests

 ---